How to Write the Rensselaer Polytechnic Institute Essays 2021-2022

 A key aspect of this essay is hitting all of the points RPI wants you to discuss.
 It may be helpful to first create a list of everything they want (interest, goals, coursework in music, private music instruction, musical performance and production experience, and independent projects) and then write a paragraph for each point.

 As the prompt asks for your interest in the music major, not music in general, be sure to do your research on what makes the music major at RPI unique.
-As your interest in music is a big part of your interest in majoring music, you can also discuss why music is significant in your life, but tie it into why that interest has encouraged you to pursue music as a major.
+You can also discuss why music is significant in your life, but tie it into why that interest has encouraged you to pursue music as a major.

 For the section about goals, be specific.
 It is okay if you aren’t quite sure what you hope to do with the music major in college and once you graduate, but give RPI a sense of where you think you might go with music, whether it is performance, composition, or another area of music.
 If your goal is to play in a major symphony, discuss the steps you are taking and will take to get there.
 If your goal is to become a composer, discuss what aspects of the music major at RPI will help you achieve that.